Cute couple tattoo designs — a few things to consider before getting matching tattoos

 Classy Matching Ink for Couples that are uniquely different

 My husband and I have matching tattoos.
-It took us awhile to muster up the courage, as well as think of an idea that isn’t, well, how do I put it?
+It took us a while to muster up the courage, as well as think of an idea that isn’t, well, how do I put it?
 Cheesy.

 If you think about it, it’s a special thing to have with someone you will spend the rest of your life with — but it’s also a big decision that takes a lot of preparation and research.
 Coming up with an idea will most likely cause you to search the web, Pinterest, Instagram, or different sources to give you inspiration.